jason-kane/katacoda-scenarios/gamma/intro.md

-This is a Kubernetes playground, a safe place designed for experimenting, exploring and learning Kubernetes.
-The playground has a pre-configured Kubernetes cluster with two nodes, one configured as the Control Plane node and a second worker node.
+This is a Kali playground, a safe place designed for experimenting, exploring and learning Kali Linux.

 #### What are playgrounds?